Cytotechnology Program (Minnesota)

 - Luther College — Decorah, Iowa

-- University of Wisconsin-Green Bay, Wis.
+- University of Wisconsin-Green Bay — Green Bay, Wisconsin

 Graduation and certification

-Upon successful completion of the Cytotechnology program, you will receive a certificate of completion from Mayo School of Health Sciences.
-If the program completes your final undergraduate year at an affiliated institution, you will receive your baccalaureate degree from that institution.
+Upon successful completion of the Cytotechnology Program, you will receive a certificate of completion from Mayo School of Health Sciences.
+If the program completes your final undergraduate year at an affiliated institution, you will receive your bachelor's degree from that institution.

-Graduates are eligible to take the American Society for Clinical Pathology (ASCP) Board of Certification examination upon completion of the program.
+Graduates are eligible to take the American Society for Clinical Pathology Board of Certification examination upon completion of the program.
 The program has a 100 percent first-time pass rate for the national certification examination.

-For the majority of the classroom instruction and clinical rotations, your learning schedule will include eight-hour days, five days per week.
+For the majority of the classroom instruction and clinical rotations, your learning schedule includes eight-hour days, five days a week.

-Each year, Mayo School of Health Sciences admits up to six students to its Cytotechnology Program.
-This class size ensures you receive close one-on-one instruction and a comprehensive educational experience.
+Each year, Mayo School of Health Sciences admits up to six students to the Cytotechnology Program.
+This ensures you receive close one-on-one instruction and a comprehensive educational experience.